apalache-mc/apalache/.unreleased/bug-fixes/json-ir-label.md

-Fixed checked JSON IR deserialization of labeled expressions, which previously failed on `LABEL` nodes written by Apalache.
+Fixed JSON IR deserialization of labeled expressions, see #3466